johan-bolmsjo/speak/doc/speak-spec.md

 Custom Types
 ------------

+TODO: Contemplate custom type limitations.

 Custom types can be used as message field types.
 The intended purpose of custom types is to provide a means to add functionality to them in the native language.
 For example an IPv6 pretty printer could be written for a type defined as follows:

     type Ipv6Address [16]byte